- Legal Articles

 The vast majority of family court cases may have recourse to witness testimony, which can be very determinative to the outcome of the case.

-While family members are able to perform the function of a witness, parents are not able to.
+While family members can perform the function of a witness, parents are not able to.

-A fundamental requirement of being a witness is to be impartial as a person with the conflict of interest with either of the parties is not recommended to appear as a witness.
+A fundamental requirement of being a witness is to be impartial as a person with a conflict of interest with either of the parties is not recommended to appear as a witness.

 Procedurally, witnesses for the claimant are the first to be heard, followed by those appearing for the respondent.
 This can be done in the same hearing, or they can ask to postpone the hearing to another date.
 Witnesses are heard in front of the judge and without a public audience.
 The male witnesses testify alone, while any female witnesses will be heard together.
 While witnesses may be cross-examined, the cross-examination takes place by the judge who may deliver questions from others taking part in the case.
 The judge will decide whether to issue the questions or not.

-Although, this article is drafted for the sake of providing general information and does not have to explicitly be applicable in all ongoing or exact case, yet, there are few common points and guideline which can be considered in any witness hearing, outlined as below:
+Although, this article is drafted for the sake of providing general information and does not have to explicitly be applicable in all ongoing or exact cases, yet, there are a few common points and guidelines which can be considered in any witness hearing, outlined below:

 1. The dispute concerns Domestic Violence:

-In such circumstances, the relevant concern of the court in such hearing would be husbands income, the assets he holds (if any), if he has supported his wife in past 3 (three) years, the amount of money he spent on the family and how the witness is aware of this financial state.
+In such circumstances, the relevant concern of the court in such a hearing would be the husband’s income, the assets he holds (if any), if he has supported his wife in the past 3 (three) years, the amount of money he spent on the family and how the witness is aware of this financial state.

-In cases of abandonment, the witness could be asked about how and when he was aware of such an act and whether the separation was on the request of the claimant or not.
-In accordance with the new Amendments in the Personal Status Law, if this is the sole reason for filing divorce was abandonment and such abandonment was done by the claimant act or request that could lead to hypothetically to dismissal of the case, this rule has some exception, which is better advised to be discussed with the Legal Consultant.
+In cases of abandonment, the witness could be asked about how and when he was aware of such an act and whether the separation was at the request of the claimant or not.
+Following the new Amendments in the Personal Status Law, if this is the sole reason for filing divorce was abandonment and such abandonment was done by the claimant act or request that could lead hypothetically to the dismissal of the case, this rule has some exception, which is better advised to be discussed with the Legal Consultant.

 2. The dispute concerns Child Custody or a counterclaim for custody, even if it was filed additionally with the divorce case:

 In custody matters, the witnesses may be questioned about their connection with the family, basic information about the child, and how he has met the child.
-Importantly, the court may also ask the witness that in his experience who can better serve the interest of the child and why does he believe so and that is the most important question, so we will highlight it as follows:
+Importantly, the court may also ask the witness that in his experience who can better serve the interest of the child and why he believes so that is the most important question, so we will highlight it as follows:

-Why he believes that one of the parents is the fit one to be custodian??
+Why does he believe that one of the parents is the fit one to be the custodian?